-Faster growing trees may need more regular pruning than slower growing trees.
-This also may depend on the area where the tree is located, whether it’s near a structure or in a more open area.
+Faster-growing trees may need more regular pruning than slower-growing trees.
+Tree pruning also may depend on the tree's area, whether it's near a structure or in a more open space.

 We also offer fruit tree pruning, which may vary depending on the season and desired goal for the tree.
-Fruit trees may benefit from summer pruning in order to maintain a certain size and also to prevent the accidental removal of fruiting buds for certain species.
-Some fruit trees produce fruit on current years’ growth, and some produce fruit on last years’ growth and we can help you make the right decision that is best for your trees.
+Fruit trees may benefit from summer pruning to maintain a specific size and prevent the accidental removal of fruiting buds for certain species.
+Some fruit trees produce fruit on current years’ development, and some have fruit on last years’ growth, and we can help you make the right decision that is best for your trees.

 Palm Tree Pruning

-Remember that Palm fronds are the solar panels of the tree and over trimming Palm trees may have a negative impact on their health.
+Remember that Palm fronds are the tree’s solar panels, and over trimming Palm trees may harm their health.

-Structural pruning is used to encourage a specific growth pattern by removing select branches that may be undesirable or problematic.
-This is necessary, especially for young trees, in order to help the overall well-being of your tree and to prevent potential problems early on.
+Structural pruning encourages a specific growth pattern by removing select branches that may be undesirable or problematic.
+It is necessary, especially for young trees, to help your tree’s overall well-being and prevent potential problems early on.

-Thinning involves removing select living branches from the interior of the tree or ends of branches in order to reduce weight, increase sunlight to inner canopy, reduce wind resistance and encourage an even distribution of foliage within the canopy.
+Thinning involves removing select living branches from the tree’s interior or ends of branches to reduce weight, increase sunlight to the inner canopy, reduce wind resistance, and encourage an even distribution of foliage within the canopy.

-Crown cleaning involves the removal of dead, diseased, detached and/or broken limbs in order to mitigate the risk of hazards and control the spread of decay, disease or insects.
+Crown cleaning involves removing dead, diseased, detached, and broken limbs to mitigate the risk of hazards and control the spread of decay, disease, or insects.

 Crown Reduction/branch reduction

-This method of pruning seeks to restore a structure that may have been lost due to improper pruning, topping, storm damage, or other damage.
-This includes thinning out sucker branches or stubs in order to create a new branch union that is not overcrowded or structurally unsound.
-This may also include reducing sucker leaders that have overgrown to a hazardous height.
+This tree pruning method seeks to restore a lost structure due to improper pruning, topping, storm damage, or other damage.
+It includes thinning out sucker branches or stubs to create a new branch union that is not overcrowded or structurally unsound.
+It may also involve reducing sucker leaders that have overgrown to a hazardous height.